nrdvana/perl-XS-Tricks/doc/premium-integration-2-transient-objects.md

 collected, and likewise for MainObject if they release that reference.

-One downside of this exact design is that *every* method of SubObject which uses data_ptr will need to first check that main_ref isn't closed.
-If you have frequent method calls and you'd like them to be a little more efficient, here's an alternate variation on the pattern:
+One downside of this exact design is that *every* method of SubObject which uses data_ptr will need to first check that main_ref isn't closed (like shown in `method1`).
+If you have frequent method calls and you'd like them to be a little more efficient, here's an alternate version of the same idea:

 ```
 package MainObject {